Home>Trekking & Adventure

 Afternoon bird watching on the riverbank of Paro chu and You might spot following bird species: Ibis bill, Brown Dipper, White-capped Water Redstart, River Lapwing, etc. they are mostly found throughout the year in this area.
 We enjoy a relaxing evening with time to stroll around the town, visit its cafes, eateries and art and craft shops.

-In the Morning we stop by Paro Rinpung Dzong (Fortress of Jewels).
-Located at the edge of Paro Town, this impressive example of 15th century Bhutanese architecture now serves as the local government center of Paro.
+In the morning, we’ll start with a visit to Paro Rinpung Dzong (Fortress of Jewels), an impressive 15th-century architectural masterpiece that now serves as the local government center of Paro.

 Early morning from Thimphu we head to Punakha, via Dochula-la pass (3115 m).
 On the clear day, the view from here is spectacular, over the forest below and the snow-capped Himalayan Mountains.
 You will passing through mixed forest of hemlock, fir, oaks, and rhododendron, which are habitat of many birds including, Large Hawk Cuckoo, Spotted and Black-faced Laughing thrush, Blue-fronted Redstart, Yellow billed Magpie, Eurasian Jay, Collard Blackbird, Spotted Nutcracker, Long-tailed Minivet, Brown Bullfinch and Rufous-vente.